Thai PM suspended while court mulls if he defied term limits

-BANGKOK (AP) — Thailand’s Constitutional Court suspended the prime minister from his duties on Wednesday while it decides whether the man who led a military coup in 2014 has violated the country’s term limits, potentially opening a new chapter of turmoil in the nation’s troubled politics.
+BANGKOK (AP) — Thailand’s government held its first official meetings Thursday under an acting prime minister, after a court ordered the suspension of Prime Minister Prayuth Chan-ocha a day earlier while it considered if he violated the position’s legal term limits.

-Prime Minister Prayuth Chan-ocha’s removal is likely to only be temporary since the court has generally ruled in the government’s favor in a slew of political cases.
+Prayuth’s removal is likely to only be temporary since the Constitutional Court has generally ruled in the government’s favor in a slew of political cases.
+Tipanan Sirichana, deputy spokesperson from the Prime Minister’s Office, said the court decision meant Prayuth was suspended until a final decision, though no date was set for that.

+Deputy Prime Minister Prawit Wongsuwan has assumed the role of acting prime minister, taking over Prayuth’s duties.
+On Thursday, he chaired a meeting of a committee on communications during national disasters that he was previously scheduled to attend.

+Prayuth, while suspended from prime minister duties, has kept his other Cabinet position as defense minister, and in that capacity he attended a monthly meeting of the government’s Defense Council, participating via video.

-Any decision to allow the general to stay on risks invigorating a protest movement that has long sought to oust him and reopening deep fissures in Thailand, which has been rocked by repeated bursts of political chaos since a coup toppled then-Prime Minister Thaksin Shinawatra in 2006.
+Any court ruling allowing Prayuth to stay on as prime minster risks invigorating a protest movement that has long sought to oust him and reopening deep fissures in Thailand, which has been rocked by repeated bursts of political chaos since a coup toppled then-Prime Minister Thaksin Shinawatra in 2006.

-Deputy Prime Minister Prawit Wongsuwan, a close political ally of Prayuth and part of the same military clique that that staged the coup, will take over as acting prime minister, a spokesman for the prime minister’s office said Wednesday.
-Anucha Burapachaisri added that Prayuth would respect the court’s decision and called on others to do the same.

-But those who want Prayuth gone don’t want Prawit in power either.
+Spokesperson Anucha Burapachaisri said Prayuth would respect the court’s decision and called on others to do the same.
+But those who want Prayuth gone don’t want Prawit, a close political ally of Prayuth and part of the same military clique that staged the coup, in power either.

 “No Prayuth.
 No Prawit.
-No military coup government,” a leading protest group said in a statement after the court decision Wednesday.
+No military coup government,” a leading protest group said in a statement after the Wednesday court decision.

 The group known as Ratsadon, or The People, issued a new call for protests, but only a small number came in response.